Oxford Bus Company: BROOKESbus

 BROOKESbus was a network of services providing bus links between the campuses and student halls of the Oxford Brookes University, open to passengers regardless of whether they are students at the university.
-The service was initially launched in 2003 by Stagecoach in Oxfordshire with a fleet of eight buses, however the Oxford Bus Company would gain the contract to operate the service in 2009, with the BROOKESbus network being continuously operated by the company since.
+The service was initially launched in 2003 by Stagecoach in Oxfordshire with a fleet of eight buses, however the Oxford Bus Company gained the contract to operate the service in 2009, with the BROOKESbus network being continuously operated by the company since.

 On 22 May 2025, Oxford Bus Company announced via its website that the BROOKESbus brand would come to an end on 30 June 2025.
 The university decided not to renew the contract and to allocate funding elsewhere.
-All ticketing options (Brookes Calender, Academic, Semester and Summer) were removed from sale with immediate effect, though existing tickets continued to be valid until their exipry.
+All ticketing options (Brookes Calender, Academic, Semester and Summer) were removed from sale with immediate effect, though existing tickets continued to be valid until their expiry.

-The routes marketed under the BROOKESbus brand (100 and 400) continue to run; however, the 400 bus no longer serves Harcourt Hill Campus, being replaced by the 4A/4B service as of 31st August 2025.
+The routes marketed under the BROOKESbus brand (100 and 400) continue to run; however, the 400 bus no longer serves Harcourt Hill Campus, being replaced by the 4B service as of 31st August 2025.